 A Vermont law prevented pharmacies from selling data that would show the prescription patterns of doctors.
-The law was challenged by pharmacy companies and data miners who use such information in their marketing efforts.
 In Sorrell v.
-IMS, the Supreme Court ruled in 2001 in a split decision that the law was an impermissible infringement on free speech rights.
+IMS (2011), the Supreme Court ruled that the law was an impermissible infringement on First Amendment rights.
 Justice Anthony Kennedy wrote that "the creation and dissemination of information are speech within the meaning of the First Amendment."
-(Photo illustration by Wellness Corporate Solutions licensed under Creative Commons BY-SA 2.0.)
+(Photo illustration by Wellness Corporate Solutions, CC BY-SA 2.0)

 Vermont prevented sale of pharmacy records showing prescribing patterns

 The law restricted the disclosure, sale and use of pharmacy records that revealed the prescribing practices of individual doctors.

 Vermont had adopted the law to safeguard medical privacy and to make it more difficult for marketers to utilize “detailing,” which involves meetings by pharmaceutical representatives where they try to market new drugs based on physicians’ current prescribing information.
 Vermont had permitted use of similar information for medical research and for the state’s own “evidence-based prescription drug education program.”

 The case was brought by pharmaceutical manufacturers that produced brand-name drugs and Vermont data miners against William H. Sorrell, Vermont’s attorney general.

 Circuit court said law burdened First Amendment rights